- With how standard computers are nowadays, you may wonder how many of them are in the world.

 According to Encyclopedia Britannica, its purpose was to calculate firing tables for artillery as ENIAC was built in the middle of World War II.
 Back then, the keyboard wasn’t invented, so it took instructions via plugboards.

 So you have a giant machine with wires coming out every which way that you would have to take out and plug into another hole to tell ENIAC what to do.
-For the time, it was incredibly fast, especially when other devices required paper cards.
+For the time being, it was incredibly fast, especially when other devices required paper cards.

 If you had to enter a new problem, you’d have to rewire the entire thing.
 Plus, ENIAC was never turned off and generated immense heat, so it required its air conditioning system.